Comparing Xinyi Glass (OTCMKTS:XYIGF) and View (NASDAQ:VIEW)

-Xinyi Glass (OTCMKTS:XYIGF – Get Rating) and View (NASDAQ:VIEW – Get Rating) are both industrial products companies, but which is the superior stock?
-We will compare the two companies based on the strength of their earnings, profitability, analyst recommendations, valuation, risk, dividends and institutional ownership.
+View (NASDAQ:VIEW – Get Rating) and Xinyi Glass (OTCMKTS:XYIGF – Get Rating) are both industrial products companies, but which is the better stock?
+We will compare the two companies based on the strength of their earnings, risk, analyst recommendations, profitability, institutional ownership, dividends and valuation.

+This table compares View and Xinyi Glass’ net margins, return on equity and return on assets.

-This table compares Xinyi Glass and View’s gross revenue, earnings per share and valuation.
+This table compares View and Xinyi Glass’ gross revenue, earnings per share and valuation.

 |Gross Revenue